APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-violence.md

 published: true
 author: Alexie Pogue
 date: 2024-10-22 8:00 PM
+updated_date: 2024-10-30 5:57 PM
 ---

-Thesis4: It would appear as though, administratively, oversight and involvement are in circumstances where protest activities interfere with UCLA's public image.
-Rather than legal conditions, it would appear as though these are the conditions under which UCLA gets involved.

 Thesis1: When a serious incident occurred in October, the university did not find it merited a response.

 Thesis2: This incident does show, however, that when students seek to further the academic mission of the university, the university will show them no protection.
 If these students were African American and their assailants were White, the gravity of the situation might be clearer.

-Thesis3: As a singular major incident occurring after Oct 7th, no pattern indicating bias has appeared yet---as of this time, incidents that were condemned also garnered significant media attention (a question in and of itself).
+Thesis3: As a singular major incident occurring after Oct 7th, no pattern indicating bias has appeared yet

 ### Counter-protesters---the tale of the phantom militia